uurhub/Todo-List/README.md

 <b>pip install django</b>
 <hr>

 <p>After download and install process, you need to follow these steps: Register -> Login.
-At last you can create new task and use the site.</p>
+At last, you can create a new task and use the site..</p>
 <p align = "center"><b> You can reach the live version in here: https://todolist-djangoo.herokuapp.com/login/ </b></p>

 <hr>